 FOPP aims to make the Visitors Centre and the Tea Bar, in which I volunteer, a bright welcoming environment for visitors whilst they book in for visits or wait to meet prison personnel.
 There is a small play area for children containing books and some toys.
 Some people also use the area to wait for people who are going into the prison to visit a resident.

 The Tea Bar sells teas, coffee, and soft drinks as well as a range of crisps, biscuits, and snacks etc. The range of items is small as most visitors want to use the refreshment facility within the visiting hall.
-They can take up to £20 in with them to spend with the resident being visited.
+They can take up to £20 in with them to spend with the person being visited.
 However, the Visitor Centre Tea Bar is very welcome to many people, particularly if they have arrived from a distance and may be very early for their visit.

 Many volunteers are happy, as I currently am, just to be a Tea Bar volunteer.
 However, it is ideal for anyone wanting to get an idea of what happens in prison life before committing themselves to a volunteering role within the prison itself.